 How do you define family values?

 The definition of family values differs depending on the cultural context of the phrase.
 However, the term typically refers to cultural values that reflect the family’s function, familial roles, belief systems, and morals.
 Family values are important in many different societies.
 They teach us how to respect our elders and young people.
 You may have heard the term family values used in politics in The United States.
 A “traditional family” has been defined as one where two parents are raising children.
-Family members include adults and children.
 One of the guardians, in a stereotypical family, functions as the primary breadwinner, while the second parent stays home and manages household duties, including childrearing and cleaning.
 Though this family system is antiquated, it’s still a model that many people view as normal, and a reflection of family values.
 Anything that deviates from this familial structure was once deemed a non-traditional family.
 American families have evolved and changed over the years.
 Society is growing and changing, and that includes how we define family values.

 What are the most important family values?